 When performing an analysis, a visualisation tool is useful to convey information about the detector layout and the event topology in a simple way.
-The Fast and Realistic OpenGL Displayer FROG [21] has been interfaced in Delphes, allowing an easy display of the defined detector configuration [z].
+The Fast and Realistic OpenGL Displayer FROG [22] has been interfaced in Delphes, allowing an easy display of the defined detector configuration [z].

-Two and three-dimensional representations of the detector configuration can be used for communication purposes, as they clearly illustrate the geometric coverage of the different detector subsystems.
+Two and three-dimensional representations of the detector

+configuration can be used for communication purposes, as they clearly illustrate the geometric coverage of the different detector subsystems.
 As an example, the generic detector geometry assumed in this paper is shown in Fig. 2.
 The extensions of the central tracking system, the central calorimeters and both forward calorimeters are visible.
 Note that only the geometrical coverage is depicted and that the calorimeter segmentation is not taken into account in the drawing of the detector.

 Deeper understanding of interesting physics processes is possible by displaying the events themselves.
-The visibility of each set of objects (e^{\pm} , μ^{\pm} , τ^{\pm} , jets, transverse missing energy) is enhanced by a colour coding.
-Moreover, kinematics information of each object is visible by a simple mouse action.
-As an illustration, an associated photoproduction of a W boson and a t quark [22] is shown in Fig. 11.
+The visibility of each set of objects $(e^{\pm}, \mu^{\pm}, \tau^{\pm})$ jets, transverse missing energy) is enhanced by a colour coding.
+Moreover, kinematics information of each object is also visible.
+As an illustration, an associated photoproduction of a W boson and a t quark [23] is shown in Fig. 11.

-Figure 11: Example of $pp(\gamma p \rightarrow Wt)pY$ event display in side (left) and transverse (right) views, with $t \rightarrow Wb$.
-One W boson decays into a μv{μ} pair and the second one into a ev_e pair.
+Figure 11: Example of $pp(\gamma p \rightarrow Wt)pY$ event display in side (left) and transverse (right) views, with $t \to Wb$ .
+One W boson decays into a $\mu v{\mu}$ pair and the second one into a $ev_e$ pair.
 The surviving proton leaves a forward hemisphere with no hadronic activity.
 The isolated muon is shown as the dark blue vector.
-Around the electron, in red, is reconstructed a fake τ -jet (blue cone surrounding a green arrow).
+Around the electron, in red, is reconstructed a fake $\tau$ -jet (blue cone surrounding a green arrow).
 The reconstructed missing energy is visible in grey.